mdmasum-shuvo/sleep_tracker/README.md

 # Room - SleepQualityTracker app

-This is the toy app for Lesson 6 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/???).
+This is the  app for Lesson 6 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/???).

 ## SleepQualityTracker